Frank Lumber Company: Finding a Profitable Niche

 - Has sensors that use electromagnetic wave technology to measure moisture throughout the wood, not just on the surface.

 - Has accuracy that is not affected by humidity, ambient temperature, surface moisture, static electricity or sensor debris, eliminating recalibration and maintenance headaches.

 - Uses Wagner’s built-in air-gap compensation for accurate reading of warped boards.

 “We dry to an average of 12% on our dimension lumber, while our hirakaku beams are dried to an average of 18%”, said Frank.
 Most of the products are machine stress lumber grades which require a moisture content of 15% or less, so it’s very important that we monitor that closely.
 It has proven to be a reliable tool to our company in providing the quality drying for the many specialty grades we produce.”

 Free Download – How to Choose a Moisture Measurement System for Your Sawmill Buying Guide

 Frank Lumber Co., Inc. has a long history working with Wagner Meters.
 “We’re a company that likes to stay involved with technical standards related to wood,” Frank explained.

 “Our former Technical Director, Bill Galligan, and Ed Wagner (owner of Wagner Electronics) co-authored an ASTM Standard for the calibration of in-line moisture meters.

 “We’ve been using the 683 in-line moisture meter for as far back as I can remember and I started here at the plant in 1970,” Clement Frank recalled.
 “The Wagner products we’ve used are very reliable.”

-Wagner Meters products have proven to be very reliable at Frank Lumber Co., Inc. Give us a call at 800-634-9961 for more information on how we can help you too!
+Wagner Meters’ products have proven to be very reliable at Frank Lumber Co., Inc. Give us a call worldwide toll-free at (541) 291-5125 for more information on how we can help you too!